nidhidew/mern-stack-tutorial/README.md

 - here we will integrate mongodb into our rest api
 - have to install mongoose and create a account in mongodb
 - after that create a database and then follow the steps for connecting mongodb to over server

+## Chapter 4

+- in this we are going to create controllers
+- in MERN project controllers are a part of the server-side architecture.
+- Controllers are responsible for handling incoming http request, processing the request , interacting with the database and returning an appropriate http response
+- first we write some logics for get,post,patch and delete methods in controllers and set routes which will help to redirect to that request
+- connect those routes and controllers to the server
+- then test/try those request
+- for testing those endpoints we will use postman and start the mongodb website to active the ip address
+- now one by one use those endpoints